 Rub the outside rim of a cocktail glass with the lemon wedge, coat with the vanilla sugar and set aside.

-Add the cognac, Grand Marnier, syrup and juices into a shaker with ice and shake until well-chilled.
+Add the cognac, Grand Marnier, lemon juice, orange juice and simple syrup into a shaker with ice and shake until well-chilled.

 Double-strain into the prepared glass.